Enigmatic-Smile/docs/transactions/README.md

 ![Create transaction](https://docs.fidel.uk/assets/images/create-transaction.png "Create transaction")

-Click **Send** and a test transaction will be created and sent to the webhook URL created for this program with the event property set to `transaction.auth`.
+Click **Send** and a test transaction will be created.
+If you have created a webhook for this program with the event property set to `transaction.auth', the webhook will also receive this JSON data.